 Moms and babies need us now more than ever.

-The March of Dimes 2020 report, Nowhere to Go: Maternity Care Deserts Across the U.S., identifies counties in which access to maternity health care services is limited or absent, either through lack of services or barriers to a woman’s ability to access that care.
-The report found that 7 million women of childbearing age live in counties with limited or no access to maternity care.
-Women who live in these areas give birth 1 in 8 babies (500,000 babies) a year.
+The March of Dimes 2022 report, Nowhere to Go: Maternity Care Deserts Across the U.S., identifies counties in which access to maternity health care services is limited or absent, either through lack of services or barriers to a woman’s ability to access that care.
+The report found that 6.9 million women of childbearing age live in counties with limited to no access to maternity care.
+Women who live in these areas give birth to 1 in 8 babies (500,000 babies) a year.

 About 36% of counties (1,095 counties) across the U.S. are identified as maternity care deserts – counties with no hospital that is staffed appropriately to provide care for pregnant women and no obstetrician/gynecologist or certified nurse midwives to care for them.